techidaily/site-games-able/source/_posts/how-to-hunt-down-gamers-a-steams-journey.md

  You can also open the**Friends & Chat** window from the bottom right to find users you've had conversations with.
 And you can also access your**Friends List** via the**Friends** tab on the top menu.

  It's great having pals on Steam, but that doesn't mean you want them knowing everything you're doing.
-You can[hide your Steam activity](https://www.makeuseof.com/how-to-hide-steam-activity/) for when you just want to game in peace without people knowing you're active.
+You can [hide your Steam activity](https://www.makeuseof.com/how-to-hide-steam-activity/) for when you just want to game in peace without people knowing you're active.

 ## How to Search for Steam Users Through the Community Tab